iTalantaAcademy-kakuma-1/home/vocabulary/vocabulary.md

 some situation or event that thought about.
 ## concern
-Something that interests you because it is important
+Something that interests you because it is important.

+### Engage

+consume all ones attention or time.